Leon Legge: Harrogate Town

 On 11 January 2022, Legge joined fellow League Two side Harrogate Town; manager Simon Weaver said that "we believe he will add aggression and leadership to our group... off the pitch, I know the lads will benefit from his professionalism, knowledge and dedication to the game".
 He joined Harrogate from Port Vale on the same day that defender Connor Hall moved in the opposite direction.
 He featured in seven of the first nine games he was available for, but only made one substitute appearance after 22 February and was initially transfer-listed at the end of the 2021–22 season and subsequently left the club in July 2022.

+Bootle

+On 21 July 2023, Legge signed for Northern Premier League Division One West side Bootle.
+On 29 August, he played over 70 minutes in goal after goalkeeper Owen Mooney was sent off, and managed to keep a clean sheet in what finished as a 0–0 draw with Prescot Cables.

 Style of play

 Legge has been described as a "commanding presence" at centre-back.
 Though lacking in pace, he has been praised for his strength, positioning and tackling skills.
 He can also achieve great distances on his long-throws.

 Personal life

 Legge was born in England and is of Saint Lucian descent.
-Legge was 16 years old when he discovered he suffered from epilepsy.
+Legge was 16 years old when he discovered he had epilepsy.
 He is an ambassador for Young Epilepsy and keeps a blog called 'Epilepsy Baller'.
 He converted to Christianity in 2014.
+He began co-presenting BBC Radio Stoke's Thursday night Port Vale programme in 2024.